dustin10/VichGeographicalBundle/README.markdown

 GeographicalBundle
 ==========

-The GeographicalBundle provides automatic geographic coordinate querying for the entities in your Symfony2 project.
+The GeographicalBundle provides automatic geographic coordinate querying and displaying of Google maps for the entities in your Symfony2 project using annotations.

 See `Resources/doc/index.rst` for full documentation.